scrapy/scrapy/docs/topics/request-response.rst

     .. attribute:: Response.meta

-        A dict that contains arbitrary metadata for this response, similar to the :attr:`Request.meta` attribute.
-See the :attr:`Request.meta` attribute for more info.
+        A shortcut to the :attr:`Request.meta` attribute of the :attr:`Response.request` object (ie. ``self.request.meta``).

+        Unlike the :attr:`Response.request` attribute, the :attr:`Response.meta`
+        attribute is propagated along redirects and retries, so you will get the original :attr:`Request.meta` sent from your spider.

+        .. seealso:: :attr:`Request.meta` attribute

     .. attribute:: Response.flags